“We have to go back. I forgot something,” I said, as we were pulling out of our driveway, toward Vermilion.

 Realities of traveling with children

 There are also other things to do, like paddle boarding, kayaking, and other water sports.
 We went on the Mystic Belle river cruise.
 It’s a narrated tour of the Vermilion River, with just a little dance into Lake Erie.
 It takes approximately 50 minutes.
 My 4 year old enjoyed it.
 My 3 year old was antsy.
 Your mileage may vary.

 There are several wonderful little shops, a pier on the beach, and a train viewing area a few blocks away from the lake.

 If you want to eat really well in Vermilion, head to Chez Francois.
 It’s an upscale restaurant and men are required to wear a sport coat.
 Bring a babysitter, as this isn’t a place for kids.
 Even though we didn’t eat there this time, I mention it because that restaurant alone is worth a trip to Vermilion, Ohio.
+The food is amazing.

 The Captain Bell House B&B. Seriously, go.
 The Innkeeper welcomes kids and while he doesn’t have roll away beds available, the cottage has a queen bed, a couch, and ample floor space.
 I know that doesn’t sound awesome, however we were provided with a sleeping bag, sheets, blankets, etc. My kids ended up sleeping on the floor and loving it!
 The beds are amazing.
 They are better than my bed at home!